ApaxPhoenix/CrawlPy/README.md

 ## What Makes CrawlPy Special?

-- **Minimalist Design**: CrawlPy is lightweight and uncluttered, focusing on the essentials of web crawling without unnecessary complexity.
+- **Minimalist Design**: Lightweight and uncluttered, focusing on the essentials of web crawling without unnecessary complexity.

-- **Effortless API**: With CrawlPy's intuitive API, making HTTP requests and processing responses becomes a breeze.
+- **Effortless API**: Intuitive API for making HTTP requests and processing responses easily.

-- **Flexibility**: Whether you're scraping data, monitoring websites, or conducting research, CrawlPy adapts to your needs with ease.
+- **Flexibility**: Adapts to various needs, whether you're scraping data, monitoring websites, or conducting research.

-- **Customization**: Tailor your crawling experience with support for cookies and custom headers, giving you full control over your requests.
+- **Customization**: Full control over your requests with support for cookies and custom headers.

 ## Getting Started